gesior/otclient/README.md

 	- **false** - load whole map at once, requires much RAM, set it to **true** to load map by parts, it's much slower, but will use little amount of RAM to generate house images

     **It will freez client for house generation time!** Don't close it.
     If you want watch progress run OTClient by windows/linux console (not by clicking .exe):

     ./otclient

     'Freezed' client will show messages about generated houses in system console.

-3. Your house images will appear in your system 'user' directory:
+3. Your house images will appear in OTClient directory:

-	**%HOMEPATH%/otclient/house/** - Windows, open it in folder explorer

-	**${HOME}/.otclient/house/** - Linux, 'cd' to it, this folder is invisible, but you can navigate to it
+	**exported_images/house/**

 GENERATE FULL MINIMAP FOR OTCLIENT
 -----------------------

-1. Do steps 1-6 from **GENERATE WHOLE MAP IMAGES** instruction (above).
+1. Do steps 1-6 from **GENERATE PNG IMAGES FROM OTBM** instruction (above).

 2. Type in client terminal command: